Advance Program

 Session 3: Malicious Code

-Bennet Yee, David Sehr, Gregory Dardyk, Brad Chen, Robert Muth, Tavis Ormandy, Shiki Okasaka, Neha Narula, Nicholas Fullagar (Google)
+David Sehr, Gregory Dardyk, Brad Chen, Robert Muth, Tavis Ormandy, Shiki Okasaka, Neha Narula,

 Monirul Sharif, Andrea Lanzi, Jonathon Giffin, Wenke Lee (Georgia Institute of Technology)